FurryGuides

 • Safe suiting time is 30-45 minutes in warm venues, up to 90 with cooling vests: Suiters should take breaks the moment they feel overheated and never push through discomfort, regardless of experience level.

-• Megaplex combats Florida heat with industrial-grade cooling: Their "Zoos" (headless lounges) are kept frigidly cold and earn a 5/5 rating, proving that warm-climate cons can still be top-tier for suiters.
+• Megaplex combats Florida heat with industrial-grade cooling: Its headless lounges are kept frigidly cold and earn a 5/5 rating, proving that warm-climate cons can still be top-tier for suiters.

 • Always have a handler who knows your "I need to leave now" signal: Handlers should know the nearest headless lounge, first aid station, and your hotel room number before you head out.